Asuran (1995 film): Soundtrack

-Music was composed by Aadithyan.
-The song "Chakku Chakku Vathikuchi" written by Piraisoodan was very popular in this movie.
-That song programming was done by Harris Jayaraj.
+Music was composed by Adithyan.
+The programming of the song "Chakku Chakku Vathikuchi" was done by Harris Jayaraj.
 The song was also featured in the 2022 film Vikram where it became a trend in India after its release.

 Reception

 Thulasi of Kalki wrote since there is no such thing as story, most of the grandeur did not work out; if the viewer watches it without thinking about logic, they will get the satisfaction of watching Arabian Nights.